The History Of Woolworth’s

 Expansion and Competition

 The 1960s would present many challenges to Woolworth.
-In 1962, three new stores that would become legends in their own right opened their first stores.
-K-Mart, Wal-Mart and Target all opened their first stores in 1962 providing direct competition to Woolworth’s.
-In response Woolworth decided to open a new chain of larger size stores under the name Woolco.
-Woolworth continued to expand into the 1960s and 1970 by opening up specialty stores in shopping malls across the United States.
-They were often opened up under different names.
+In 1962, three new stores that would become legends in their own right opened.
+K-Mart, Wal-Mart, and Target all opened their first stores in 1962, providing direct competition to Woolworth’s.
+In response, Woolworth decided to open a new chain of larger-sized stores under the name Woolco.
+Woolworth continued to expand into the 1960s and 1970s by opening specialty stores in shopping malls across the United States.
+They were often opened under different names.
 There were also Woolworth Express stores that opened in malls that focused on personal care items.

-Eventually, competition from the bigger chain stores and changing social dynamics would lead Woolworth to begin closing and selling its stores.
+Eventually, competition from larger chain stores and changing social dynamics would lead Woolworth to begin closing and selling its stores.
 The Woolco chain stores were sold to Wal-Mart.
-By 1997, Woolworth had closed all of its stores opened under the Woolworth name.
-The company would also change its cooperate name to Venator.
-However, the company continued onward specializing in mail order sporting goods and focusing on some of their specialty stores that they had opened in the 1960s and 1970s.
-In 2001, the company changed it name one final time…..they were now called Foot Locker, Inc., Most people never knew that Foot Locker, Inc was a company that Woolworth had started in 1974.
+By 1997, Woolworth had closed all its stores opened under the Woolworth name.
+The company would also change its corporate name to Venator.
+However, the company continued, specializing in mail-order sporting goods and focusing on some of the specialty stores it had opened in the 1960s and 1970s.
+In 2001, the company changed its name one final time… it was now called Foot Locker, Inc. Most people never knew that Foot Locker, Inc. was a company Woolworth had started in 1974.

-The history of Woolworth’s is far reaching.
+The history of Woolworth’s is far-reaching.
 It played a pivotal role in the development of retail stores in the United States and around the world.
-It was a store that eventually proved to be too competitive to allow many smaller mom and pop shops in neighborhoods to survive.
+It was a store that eventually proved too competitive for many smaller mom-and-pop shops in neighborhoods to survive.
 It was a store that practiced racial discrimination that was upended by the people.
-In the end, it was a store that just could compete with the Wal-Marts of the world the way neighborhood candy stores could not compete with them.
-Yet, ask anyone over the age of forty if they had ever visited a Woolworth’s and 99 out of 100 would probably answer……..yes!
+In the end, it was a store that just could not compete with the Wal-Marts of the world, the way neighborhood candy stores could not compete with them.
+Yet ask anyone over the age of forty if they have ever visited a Woolworth’s, and 99 out of 100 would probably answer… yes!

 Woolworth's